ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 To assist access services and use cases, AMP Access introduced the concept of _Reader ID_.

+The Reader ID provides a solution for Publishers to identify Readers without revealing any personal information.
+This allows Publishers to track article views and implement metering, paywalls and other subscription services.

 The Reader ID is an anonymous and unique ID created by the AMP ecosystem.
 It is unique for each Reader/Publisher pair - a Reader is identified differently to two different Publishers.
 It is a non-reversible ID.
-The Reader ID is included in all AMP/Publisher communications and has very high entropy.
-Publishers can use the Reader ID to identify the Reader and map it to their own identity systems.
+It is intended to be random in nature and uses a number of factors to achieve that unpredictability.
+The Reader ID is included in all AMP/Publisher communications and can be used by Publishers to identify the Reader and map it to their own identity systems.

 The Reader ID is constructed on the user device and intended to be long-lived.
 However, it follows the normal browser storage rules, including those for incognito windows.
 The intended lifecycle of a Reader ID is 1 year between uses or until the user clears their cookies.
 The Reader IDs are not currently shared between devices.